Skip to content

 if not self.manager.upgrade_package_manager():

-message = 'Failed to upgrade preferred package manager, falling back...'
+message = 'Failed to upgrade package manager with preferred manager, falling back...'

 self.notification.warning_text(message)